rainakwok/Movie-Review-Application/README.md

-# Movie Review Project React Application
+# Movie Review React Application

 ## Summary:
 - A React/NodeJS/MySQL app with a Landing page, a Review Movie page, a Search page, and a MyPage page